Christmas at Hycroft Mansion in Vancouver

 During the 2010 Winter Olympic Games the French Olympic Team used the building.
 It is also heavily used by Vancouver’s film and television production industry as a set.

-The tree is decorated with white silk hydrangeas, shiny and matte silver glass ornaments, white birds, and lots of fairy lights.
+The tree is adorned with white silk hydrangeas, a mix of shiny and matte silver glass ornaments, delicate white birds, and an abundance of fairy lights.
+Together, these elements create a luminous, layered display that feels both serene and richly elegant.